opf/openproject/docs/installation-and-operations/configuration/README.md

     auth_source_sso:
       header: X-Remote-User
       secret: s3cr3t
+      # Uncomment to make the header optional.
+      # optional: true

 Can be used to automatically login a user defined through a custom header sent by a load balancer or reverse proxy in front of OpenProject,